TAMDAR: Turbulence observations

 The TAMDAR sensor provides objective, high-resolution eddy dissipation rate (EDR) turbulence observations.
-These data are collected for both median and peak turbulence measurements and are capable of being sorted on a finer (7-point) scale than current subjective pilot reports (PIREPs), which are reported as light, moderate, or severe.
-The EDR turbulence algorithm is aircraft configuration and flight-condition independent, thus it does not depend on the type of plane, nor does it depend on load and flight capacity.
+This data is collected for both median and peak turbulence measurements and are capable of being sorted on a 7-point scale which are reported as light, moderate, or severe.
+The EDR data collection process does not depend on aircraft type or configuration, flight conditions, or load.

-This high-density real-time in situ turbulence data can be used to alter flight arrival and departure routes.
-It also can be assimilated into models to improve predictions of threatening turbulence conditions, as well as being used as a verification tool for longer-range numerical weather prediction (NWP)-based turbulence forecasts.
-As with the icing observations, the potential utility of this data in air traffic control decision-making for avoidance and mitigation of severe turbulence encounters can be significant.
+This turbulence data can be used to alter flight arrival and departure routes.
+It can be added into models to improve predictions of turbulence conditions, as well as being used as a verification tool for longer-range numerical weather prediction (NWP) based turbulence forecasts.
+As with the icing observations, the potential utility of this data in air traffic control decision-making for avoidance of turbulence encounters can be significant for cost and flight time.

 Forecast models and validation

 Third-party studies have been conducted by NOAA-GSD, the National Center for Atmospheric Research (NCAR), and various universities and government agencies to verify the accuracy of TAMDAR data against that of weather balloons and aircraft test instrumentation, as well as quantifying the TAMDAR-related impacts on NWP.
 Ongoing data denial experiments show that the inclusion of TAMDAR data can significantly improve forecast model accuracy with the greatest gains realized during more dynamic and severe weather events.

 Upper air observations are the single most important data set driving a forecast model.
 Fine-scale regional forecast accuracy is dependent on a representation of the mid and upper-level atmospheric flow, moisture, and wave patterns.
 If these features are properly analyzed during the model initialization period, then an accurate forecast will ensue.
 TAMDAR data has been shown to increase forecast accuracy over the U.S. on the order of 30 to 50 percent for a monthly average, even for 3D-Var (GSI) models.

 The FAA funded a four-year TAMDAR impact study that was concluded in January 2009.
 The study was conducted by the Global Systems Division (GSD) of NOAA under an FAA contract to ascertain the potential benefits of including TAMDAR data in the 3D-Var Rapid Update Cycle (RUC) model, which was the current operational aviation-centric model run by National Centers for Environmental Prediction (NCEP).
 Two parallel versions of the model were run with the control withholding the TAMDAR data.
 The results of this study concluded that significant gains in forecast skills were achieved with the inclusion of the data despite using 3D-Var assimilation methods.
 The reduction in 30-day running mean RMS error averaged throughout the contiguous United States within the boundary layer for model state variables were: